ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISequenceFilter.rst

 ISequenceFilter
 ===============

-.. py:class:: ISequenceFilter
+.. py:class:: ansys.stk.core.graphics.ISequenceFilter

    object

    Apply a sequence of filters to the source raster in the order in which they were added.
 When continue on failure is set to true, subsequent filters will still be applied to the source raster even if one or more filters in the sequence cannot be applied.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISequenceFilter

 Overview
 --------